ULTRA RELAY TEAM SIGN UP

 Step 4: Running Your Segment

 Each Relay segment is sectioned into approximately six consecutive days of running 26 miles each day.
 For reasons of community awareness and involvement, as well as safety, any Relay Runner may not complete the assigned segment miles more than one day faster than scheduled (ie. Relay Runners may not complete their whole segment in one long running effort).
-A list of the segments is available on our Relay page: www.msruntheus.org/relay/
+A list of the segments is available on our segment map page: www.msruntheus.org/maps/

 Due to the logistics of this event, the fact that every mile from coast to coast will be covered, and for safety, each runner will be supported by the MS Run the US motor home (RV) vehicle.
 The RV will serve as a home base, sleeping quarters, runner aid, meal prep, and the central hub vehicle for all activity during the Relay.